timzatko/Sklearn-Nature-Inspired-Algorithms/docs/introduction/visualisation.rst

 ----------------------------

 `sklearn_nature_inspired_algorithms.helpers.score_by_generation_lineplot` Plots the score (*min*, *max*, *mean* or *median*) of each algorithm run by generation of the optimization process using the lineplot.
 The score (or "fitness" in the field of nature-inspired algorithms) is set by the provided estimator.
-Estimators have a score method providing a default evaluation criterion for the problem they are designed to solve (`reference <https://scikit-learn.org/stable/modules/model_evaluation.html#metrics-and-scoring-quantifying-the-quality-of-predictions>`).
+Estimators have a score method providing a default evaluation criterion for the problem they are designed to solve (`reference <https://scikit-learn.org/stable/modules/model_evaluation.html#metrics-and-scoring-quantifying-the-quality-of-predictions>`_).
-You can set your own score by providing the scoring paramter to the `NatureInspiredSearchCV </introduction/nature-inspired-search-cv>`.
+You can set your own score by providing the scoring paramter to the :doc:`NatureInspiredSearchCV </introduction/nature-inspired-search-cv>`.

 .. code-block:: python